-Completing an LPN program and passing the NCLEX-PN may land you a nursing job, but it takes a bit more to be truly successful in your career.
+Completing a Licensed Practical Nurse, or LPN, program and passing the NCLEX-PN may land you a nursing job, but it takes a bit more to be truly successful in your career.
 While there are several elements necessary for a successful LPN career, some of the most important elements are described below.

 Caring and Compassionate Personality

 A career as an LPN involves a great deal of interaction with patients.
 Many of these patients will be experiencing varying degrees of stress, fear, anxiety, and pain.
 With that said, to be able to gain the trust of your patients and help calm them, you must have a caring and compassionate personality.

 It is also important for you to have good communication skills.
 Since you will be dealing with a large variety of patients and coworkers, you need to know how to interpret both verbal and nonverbal communication.
 This goes hand-in-hand with a caring and compassionate personality because it may often take patience to communicate with some of your patients, coworkers, and bosses.

 Time Management Skills

 Some of the busiest staff members in medical facilities all across the United States are LPNs.
 When you obtain employment as a practical nurse, you will find that you will be responsible for a broad range of tasks.
 In some cases, you may also be responsible for a large number of patients during your shift.

 With that said, there may be many times when you will feel overwhelmed.
 Fortunately, time management skills can help to alleviate this common problem.
 By completing urgent tasks first, you will find that you can manage your time much easier.
 Additionally, asking for help when necessary can help you get through stressful workload.